How To Find Your Mission

 - From these categories, cull out a first draft of a mission statement.
 Two things to keep in mind: This must be a statement derived from experiences you’ve already had, not ones you’d like to have.
 You’re looking to discover your mission, not invent it (that is, to find what’s already there, what already feels like the most important thing you could do with your life, not what you think it is or want it to be).
 Second, one reasonable litmus test to apply to a candidate statement would entail imagining being presented a lifetime achievement award in your 80s or 90s by the president for having spent your entire life accomplishing it.
 Does the statement you’ve come up with hit the sweet spot?
 That is, when you gut check it, does it feel like the most meaningful thing you could have done?

 Three more points to make: 1) mission statements take time to get right.
 That is, what you begin with may not be what you end up with, but you must begin with something to end up with anything.
 Craft a rough draft and start living with it.
 Do the strategies you find yourself using to fulfill it make your life feel meaningful?
 This is a question that can only be answered over time.
-2) Your mission statement must be broad enough that you could accomplish it in many different ways, but narrow enough that it has “teeth.”
-That is, that it feels genuinely meaningful to you (mine, for example, is simple, broad, but to me more meaningful than anything else: to reduce the suffering of others in whatever way I can).
+2) Your mission statement must be broad enough that you could contribute to it in many different ways, but narrow enough that it has “teeth.”
+That is, that it feels genuinely meaningful to you (mine, for example, is simple, broad, but to me more meaningful than anything else: to reduce the suffering of others in whatever way I can; this is why, for example, I left my practice at the University of Chicago and began practicing direct primary care).
 3) Mission statements might change from life stage to life stage.
 Your mission as a young and even middle-aged person might very well need some updating when you become elderly.
 Then again, it might not.